yeokm1/yeokm1.github.io-hugo/content/post/2020/08/adding-chinese-support-to-my-blog/index.md

 The only way to improve is to use it more often but technical Chinese is rarely utilised and understood outside the working environment of a Chinese tech company in Singapore.
 Therefore there are limited opportunities to improve in this area.

 Since I write on quite a lot of technical stuff, I thought one way to improve my usage of technical Chinese is by writing bilingual blog posts.
-To do that, I'll first have to adjust my blog to have multilingual support。
+To do that, I'll first have to adjust my blog to have multilingual support.

 (Check out the Chinese version of this post [here](/zh/2020/08/添加中文支持/).)